Coronavirus mortgage help

 Unlike the support you’ve had so far, a payment arrangement might affect your credit score – this could make it more difficult for you to get credit from us or other providers in future.
 A payment arrangement may also increase your mortgage balance.

 Before making an arrangement, we’ll need to talk to you about your financial situation and what options are available.
 Some options take time to set up, and may not be in place before your next payment date, so it’s important you contact us as soon as possible.
 Please complete this budget plan, then call us on 0333 202 74071 – we’re here Monday to Thursday from 8am to 8pm, Friday from 8am to 6pm, and Saturday from 9am to 1pm.

 We’ve got lots of practical advice to help you tackle money troubles and debt, improve your financial habits, and see what support is available.

 If you need help with debt, you can get free, independent advice from these organisations

 Yes.
-If you prefer, you can make a lump sum payment to repay the deferred payments and unpaid interest, or smaller overpayments on a regular or one-off basis.
+You can make a lump sum payment, or smaller payments on a regular or one-off basis.